Documents to download

 The announcement of a new training grant in England came part way through the applications cycle for 2020.
 Applicant numbers in England increased by 18% in 2020 and by a further 16% in 2021.
 There were also increases in applicants from Scotland, Wales, and Northern Ireland, and the 2021 totals were new records for all parts of the UK.
 The increase in applicants in 2020 and 2021 was thought to be partly due to the Covid-19 pandemic and the way it has underlined the esteem in which the nursing profession is held.

-Data for 2022, using a different subject classification, shows the number of UK applicants to nursing fell by 8% in 2022.
+Later data, using a different subject classification, shows the number of UK applicants to nursing fell by 8% in 2022 and by a further 14% in 2023.
+This took the total down to its lowest level since 2019.

 Nursing and midwifery saw the largest fall in applicants of any subject allied to medicine in 2017 and 2018.
 All the broad groups of subjects allied to medicine saw increases in applicants in 2020 and 2021.
 Nursing and midwifery courses had the largest drop in applicants in 2022.

 There have always been many more applicants than places for nursing, and the number of applicants from England who were accepted fell after the 2017 funding reforms, but by a much smaller amount than the number of applicants.
 Numbers increased in 2017 and 2018 in Scotland and Wales.
 There were larger increases in accepted applicants in all parts of the UK over the years 2019-2021 to a new UK record level.
-Numbers fell by almost 11% in 2022.
+Numbers fell by 11% in both 2022 and 2023.

 England is the only part of the UK where nursing and other healthcare students must currently pay for their own tuition (generally through student loan repayments).
 The governments of Wales, Scotland, and Northern Ireland fund the tuition fees for eligible students.